Ever drive out of your way to avoid tolls? I’ve been doing it for the better part of a decade.

 How hard is it for you to save money toward your dream vacation, an iPad or a new TV?
 Most of us give in to the temptation of using our credit cards for immediate satisfaction (and immediate debt).
 What if there was another way to put money aside on the spur of the moment AND see how quickly you’re progressing toward your goal?

 That’s where ImpulseSave comes in.
 It’s an exclusive website service that has people across the U.S. “impulse-saving” anytime, anywhere.
-With advocates like US Money Reserve, there are plenty of opportunities to save your money and protect your assets.
+There are plenty of opportunities to save your money and protect your assets.
 Link up your checking account, set up the ‘auto-save’ option, and the money is automatically routed into your ImpulseSave account!
 Easy-peasy.
 The account is FDIC-insured, so your money is safely tucked away until you’re ready to use it to pay off a credit card or, like me, buy your daughter a playhouse for the yard!

 What I like best about ImpulseSave is the ability to push money over to your account whenever the mood strikes.
 The “impulse to save” usually strikes when I’m contemplating spending money on something else I need.
 The instant gratification of saving the $5 you’d normally spend on a latte is pretty neat.
 And it’s a social community experience, as you can leave encouraging comments for others working toward their own savings goals.